5l1v3r1/Python-Denial-Of-Service/README.md

 Maybe I Will Upload It Again

-If I Want To Learn More About " Denial Of Service " Haha
+In Someday I Want To Catch More About " Denial Of Service " Haha